 An example from the United States that is toxic to humans, but not deadly, is the Eastern Lubber shown below.
 This pretty looking grasshopper will not hide!
 Eastern Lubbers are huge (up to 3 inches long) and flashy and won’t bother trying to blend into some grass like the fellow seen above.
 They are aposematic grasshoppers are quite poisonous.
 They won’t kill a human but they can kill a small bird or mammal.
 Larger animals will become violently ill and get quite a stomach ache…so if a larger bird eats one, the grasshopper may be dead but his cousin will be safe from that particular bird.

-They aren't as graceful as their plainer cousins.
-This is where they get the name lubber, in fact, meaning, more or less 'clumsy' as in 'land-lubber.'
-They wings are just nubbins so they don't fly, and although they can jump, they seem to be just jumping around at random with no control.
+They aren’t as graceful as their plainer cousins.
+This is where they get the name lubber, in fact, meaning, more or less ‘clumsy’ as in ‘land-lubber.’
+Their wings are just nubbins so they don’t fly, and although they can jump, they seem to be just jumping around at random with no control.

 Some species, like the Eastern Lubber above, will exude a toxic foam from their bodies when handled or attacked.
 The Eastern Lubber also exudes brown scum from their mouths that is somewhat like tobacco spit.